mmcdermott/running_literature_review/technical_components/hyperparameter_tuning.md

   *

 ### Brief notes on theoretical questions.
 Broadly, these questions speak to two areas: model comparison & automated hyperparameter tuning.
 Some possible good resources (will be) listed below.
-These may get promoted for lit review analysis
+These may get promoted for lit review analysis.

 #### Model Comparison
 #### Automated Hyperparameter Tuning

 ### Hyperparameter tuning for non deep-learning
-Scikit-learn also has some
+Scikit-learn also has some helpers for this.